 It’s also imperative to share data between the teams by combining all sales and marketing data sets.

 It’s often the case that marketing and sales teams will utilise multiple tools for CRM, data entry, telephony and chat, which will lead to a scattering of information across multiple platforms.

-To ensure productivity and avoid toggling between tools, you must adopt a unified view of all client and business information, which is where the Freshworks CRM can come to the rescue.
+To ensure productivity and avoid toggling between tools, you must adopt a unified view of all client and business information, which is where the Freshsales can come to the rescue.

 By merging these multiple customer data points, sales and marketing teams can get a single view of the customer and can plan their strategy around the same shared data.

 Without this, gaining a clear idea of how each team is hitting their objectives is pretty much impossible.

 This is super important since according to Smart Insights, 20% of marketers rated Big Data as their most valuable marketing technique.

 This is because, with the right data in front of you, you can

 - Measure effectiveness of your sales and marketing techniques

 - Be in a better position to pivot strategy